Miha-x64/Lychee/sql/README.md

 Intended for use in client-side applications with SQLite database.
 This implies:
 * Many small queries (SQLite works well with it)
-* Primary keys of long (or integer) type (intermediate HashMap will be created otherwise)
 * ...